Easy As Cookies

 • Roll the cake back up.
 (But don't include the tea towel in it this time!)
 Roll it relatively tightly.
 Some cream will squish out of the sides and end of the cake roll; this is normal and okay.
 The seam of the cake should be on bottom again.

 • Using a serrated knife and gentle pressure, saw off a small section of the cake off on a diagonal.
-Transfer the main log to a serving platter, and position the smaller branch alongside it as if it's growing from the main log.
+Use a spatula to transfer the main log to a serving platter, and position the smaller branch alongside it as if it's growing from the main log.
 Take your time to consider the branch from all angles, and reposition it if you'd like.

 • Use a spoon to drizzle the chocolate ganache along the top of the cake.
 It will slowly drape along the sides.
-Drizzle more chocolate on top of the ganache where it ends, so it continues to drape down the sides of the cake.
+Add more where the ganache ends, until the sides are coated.

 I use a spoon and go slowly because it gives me more control of where the chocolate flows.
-If you pour too much at once, it all drains onto the serving platter, and you have to scoop it up later.
+If the ganache is too warm or you pour too much at once, it all drains onto the serving platter, and you have to scoop it up later.

 • Use a clean rubber spatula, or a dampened paper towel, to scrape excess chocolate ganache from the serving platter to pretty it up.